 Second significant change to this card is now you get 4 Lounge passes a year, as opposed to 2 previously.
 Also the choice of lounges has changed from the previously limited Club Lounge selection to now the wider Priority Pass network.

 The annual renewal bonus spend structure has also changed, which can work out better for most people.
-Instead of having to reach the 15k threshold to trigger the 10k bonus, the bonuses are now staggered on scales so for people who end up only spending under 10k (most likely because they have other cards!?) will not benefit from a renewal bonus still.
-For example if you only hit 5k spend, you will still earn 2500 bonus points on renewal now.
+Instead of having to reach the 15k threshold to trigger the 10k bonus, the bonuses are now staggered on multiple target benchmarks.

 If you want a referral for some extra points on top follow this link to apply